nharsch/Dial-ality/njh_notes.md

       - [X] should not rotate with world
     - [X] lake
     - [X] farm
-- [-] implement hit boxes
+- [X] implement hit boxes
-  - [-] implement collision handlers job
+  - [X] implement collision handlers job
     - [X] change component state vars
     - [X] put collision handler on sun collision box zones
       - check if box has hit a game object
         - change it's sun level
-    - [ ] cloud collision handler
+    - [X] cloud collision handler
-      - [ ] if colliding with lake and sun level is 2, update intensity to 1
+      - [X] if colliding with lake and sun level is 2, update intensity to 1
-      - [ ] if colliding with lake and lake sun level is 3, update intensity to 2, change lake water var false
+      - [X] if colliding with lake and lake sun level is 3, update intensity to 2, change lake water var false
-      - [ ] if colliding with mountain and active, update raining var, update mountain water var
+      - [X] if colliding with mountain and active, update raining var, update mountain water var
-      - [ ] if colliding with object and raining, update object water var
+      - [X] if colliding with object and raining, update object water var
       - if colliding with lake and lake water is false, update rain var and active var
 - [ ] create timer
   - function timer video: https://www.youtube.com/watch?v=1hsppNzx7_0